A holiday home tour focused on decorating the living room and kitchen for our first holiday season in our new home to create a cozy space.

 2020 Holiday Home Tour

-I put together our little Star Wars tree and originally planned to put it upstairs in the loft, but Mara insisted that it stay in the living room with the other tree.
+I put together our little Star Wars tree and originally planned to put it upstairs in the loft.
+However, my daughter insisted that it stay in the living room with the other tree.
 I guess trees need friends too.
 That means that we have two Christmas trees on the same wall, but we all kind of love it.
 I also added a little garland under the TV because that area was looking a little boring between the trees.

-I, of course, made Bellamy one for her first Christmas a few years later.
-That left Jesse as the only one of us without an appliqued stocking, so last year I made him one too.
+I made my younger daughter one for her first Christmas a few years later.
+That left my husband as the only one of us without an appliqued stocking, so last year I made him one too.
 These stockings are so cute and special.
 I hope to continue to make them for nieces, nephews or even my own grandkids in the future.

 Switching out our pillowcases seasonally is my favorite, so I have a growing stash of holiday pillow covers.
 I prefer pillow covers over actual new throw pillows because they take up WAY less space when storing.
 The snowman and Merry Christmas cases came from Amazon a few years ago.
 The other two were part of my Winter boxes from Decocrated both this year and last year.
 I especially love the sweater one that says “Get cozy with it.
 Fa la la la la la la.”